MA in Global Development Economics

 - A final capstone course

-Every student must undertake a capstone project in collaboration with a small group of MA GDE and MGP students.
-The project often takes the form of a consulting report for a real-world client involving real-world data.
-Quantitative and econometric methods are used extensively in the capstone projects.
+- Every student must undertake a capstone project in collaboration with a small group of MA GDE and MGP students.
+The project often takes the form of a consulting report on a challenging and realistic development problem using real-world data.
+At the instructor’s discretion, results of an outstanding project may be presented to a real-world client.

 For exact program requirements, see the departmental rules and regulations.